yoyosource/townsquare/README.md

 This project will always be available free of charge, since I love building cool things and playing Blood on the Clocktower.
 If you still want to support me with a donation, you can do that here:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/bra1n)

+## Credits
+* Bra1n for building the original tool
+* Imzecorella for providing the Vizier image icon